 How often and when the car shall be inspected

-Normally, you will receive correspondence from one or more testing companies when it is time for the roadworthiness test.
+It often happens that one or more testing companies contact you when it is time for the roadworthiness test.
 The responsibility is however on you to ensure that the vehicle is inspected on time.

-- A new car must be inspected for the first time no later than 3 years (36 months) after the month when it was first used.
+- A new car must be inspected for the first time no later than 3 years (36 months) after the month when it was first taken into service.

-- The second inspection no later than 2 years (24 months) after the month when the first inspection was made.
+- The second inspection must be conducted no later than 2 years (24 months) after the month in which the first inspection was conducted.

-- Then no later than 14 months after the month when the most recent inspection was made.
+- Subsequent inspections must be conducted no later than 14 months after the month in which the most recent inspection was conducted.

 To simplify, a car older than 5 years must be inspected every year.
-It is recommended to schedule an inspection the same month every year and treat the 2 extra months as a margin of safety.
+It is recommended that you schedule an inspection for the same month every year, and treat the 2 extra months as a margin of safety.

 Examples of inspection dates

-- You have a car made in 2014 and the last inspection was on 8 June 2021.
-When are you required to inspect it again?
+- Your car was made in 2015, and the last inspection was on 8 June 2023.
+When is the next inspection due?

-- If inspection is not done during the prescribed months, a driving ban is automatically imposed on the vehicle until it is inspected.
+- If the inspection is not conducted during the prescribed period, a driving ban is automatically imposed on the vehicle until it is inspected.

-- You must rectify the faults highlighted during the inspection.
+- You must rectify any faults identified during the inspection.
 Otherwise, a driving ban will be imposed on the vehicle.